StevenTraboulay/WeatherApp.github.io/README.md

 4) keys seem okay trying again
 5) create forecast loops and hourly checks
 6) checking on validiy of cards
+7) function for calling 5 day forecast is bugging and not pulling in length, debugging

 ---------